thibaut-devigne/sudoku-resolver/README.md

 ```

 ## Disclaimer
-I know the code is not pretty, I don't think it's performant but it works quite ok and I had fun doing it.
+I know the code is not pretty and I don't think it's performant but it works quite ok and I had fun doing it.

 ## Improvement